Berkeley Rent Control

 Rental units do not have eviction protection or rent increase limitations, where the tenant shares kitchen or bath facilities with an owner of record who holds at least a 50 percent interest and maintains his or her principal residence in the building.

 How much can a landlord increase the rent per year in Berkeley?

-The annual percent increase for a rent-controlled unit in Berkeley is sixty-five percent of the annual percentage increase in the CPI.
+Berkeley Rent control stipulates that the annual percent increase for a rent-controlled unit in Berkeley is sixty-five percent of the annual percentage increase in the CPI.
 The city of Berkeley Rent Stabilization Board’s has a calculator on their website.

 What are the eviction protections in Berkeley?

 For units with eviction protection, a landlord in Berkeley can only evict for one of 12 reasons, also known as just causes, which are: